RuthA120/nba-dashboard/README.md

 **NBA Dashboard** is a full-stack web application that blends sports analytics, social networking, and machine learning.
 Built from the ground up, it enables NBA fans to engage with data in a meaningful, interactive way.

 Users can create accounts, connect with friends, form groups, and favorite their favorite NBA players and teams.
-What sets this platform apart is its powerful integration of machine learning tools that provide smart insights and predictions based on real-world basketball data.
+What sets this platform apart is its powerful integration of machine learning tools that provide smart insights and predictions based on basketball data.

-This project highlights my end-to-end capabilities in designing and engineering both frontend and backend systems — along with integrating intelligent AI services.
+This project highlights my end-to-end capabilities in designing and engineering both frontend and backend systems — along with integrating  AI services.

 ---